kiehozero/Focloir/README.md

 - When adding a review, all fields are mandatory.
 All ratings and dates are restricted by Materialize drop-downs and pickers, while the price field is restricted to numbers, whether whole or decimal.
 The review field itself is restricted to 400 characters, but must be greater than 400 characters.
-- When adding a pub, all fields except County and URL are mandatory.
-If no URL is submitted, a placeholder image is used.
+- When adding a pub, all fields except County and photo are mandatory.
+If no photograph is submitted, a placeholder image is used.
 The country field is controlled by a drop-down list, and the URL field must meet the criteria of the HTML input form URL type.
 - The pubs page by default shows all pubs in the database.
 A search bar allows users to filter by pub name, city or country, and then to switch the filter off to display all entries again.